stephengodderidge/learn-git/README.md

 Your team members need edit permissions to the team repository so they can save their code there without requiring your approval.

-Add a new repository collaborators by going to `Settings > Collaborators` then clicking `Add people`.
+Add new repository collaborators by going to `Settings > Collaborators` then clicking `Add people`.
+Add all of the members of your team.
+They should all receive a github notification where they can accept your invitation to collaborate on the repo.

 > **Bonus step: Prevent unwanted changes to `master` branch**
 >